The Most Common Hair Color Mistakes—and How to Fix Them

 When your new red hue is as subtle as a screaming siren, the best fix is usually brown.
 Choose a boxed color that matches the predominant brown tones in your hair, minus any warmth (look for ‘cool’ or ‘neutral’ on the box).

-Then, rather than applying the dye for the full recommended time, leave it on for between five and ten minutes—and rinse.
-This should be long enough to cut the red without over saturating your hair color.
-This will help minimize the intense orange color, and leave you with a more auburn tone.
-And don’t forget to use a nourishing conditioner to help prevent over-drying from the double dye sessions.
+Rather than applying the box dye for the full recommended time, leave it on for between five and ten minutes and rinse.
+This should be long enough to cut the red without oversaturating your hair color.
+This will help minimize the intense orange color and leave you with a more auburn tone.

-If you still can’t find the right solution for your hair, reach out to your stylist and create a plan.
-Afterwards, complete our free consultation.
-In the consultation, we ask you questions about your hair type, specific problem areas, as well as goals you might have.
+If you still can’t find the right solution for your hair, reach out to your stylist and complete our free consultation.
+We will ask you plenty of questions about your hair type and specific problem areas as well as goals you might have.
+We then use this information to create custom hair products designed specifically for your hair needs.
+We will also recommend supplementary products that will support your custom hair care.

 I’m new to this product, just used it twice.
 I am used to using a leave in conditioner after.
 Do you have one available, do I not need it, or is there one you recommend?